Electrical detection of interfacial exchange field at the (ferromagnetic insulator)|(normal metal) interface using spin-dependent scattering: All electrical detection of the Interfacial Exchange Field

-A suitable material to experimentally prove the non-equilibrium current-induced spin polarization mediated by the IESF is europium sulphite (EuS), a highly insulating ferromagnetic semiconductor with a Curie temperature of $T_C^\text{EuS}=\SI{16}{K}$ \cite{1986Mauger}.
-EuS is a popular material for superconducting tunnel junctions \cite{1988Moodera,2009Miao,Moodera_2007}, and the strength of the IEF from spin-splitting in superconductors in proximity with EuS has been estimated to be about \SI{14}{T} \cite{2016Wei}.
-The influence of the IEF for EuS has also been demonstrated as exchange bias \cite{2006Mueller, 2008Volobuev}, and in contact with various 2D materials \cite{2016Wei, 2017Zhao} as well as topological insulators \cite{2016Katmis}.
-Recent results of in EuS$|$Pt bilayers furthermore demonstrated the creation of an interfacial non-equilibrium spin accumulation via the spin Hall magnetoresistance \cite{2020GomezPerez}.
+One simple method to detect an interfacial exchange field is via a device resembling those used to measure CIP-GMR in metallic trilayers.
+The working principle of this method is illustrated in Fig. 1(a).
+The magnetoresistance (MR) in these devices can be analyzed using the well-known "two-channel model" \cite{SF-Lee-PRB, Camblong-PRB, Valet-Fert-PRB}.
+According to this model, the magnetoresistance in all-metal multilayers is determined by the bulk and interface spin-scattering asymmetry coefficients, $\beta$, and $\gamma$, respectively.
+In particular, due to the multiple scattering events at the interface, the current-in-plane-GMR is dominated by spin-dependent scattering at the interfaces\cite{Parkin-APL-PyCu}.
+The interface spin-scattering asymmetry coefficient $\gamma_\text{FM|NM}$ between a ferromagnet (FM) and a normal metal (NM) is defined as\cite{Valet-Fert-PRB, Bass_2007-Rev,BASS2016-Rev}

-Based on these properties, we chose EuS in combination with highly conducting non-magnetic Cu (a metal without sizable spin-orbit coupling, which avoids spurious additional spin-Hall or Rashba-Edelstein effects) for our proof-of-principle experiments for IESF-mediated current-induced spin polarization.
+Here $AR_\text{FM|NM}^{\uparrow}$ and $AR_\text{FM|NM}^{\downarrow}$ represent interfacial resistance for the spin-up and spin-down electrons, respectively.
+The spin-scattering asymmetry coefficient $\gamma_\text{FM|NM}$ thus acts as a source of spin polarization, and in an FM|NM|FM trilayer structure a nonzero $\gamma_\text{FM|NM}$ at both FM|NM interfaces can lead to the observation of a finite magnetoresistance.

-Experimentally, the current-induced spin polarization can be detected in various ways, including using optical techniques \cite{Kato04_, 2017Puebla}, spin-polarized positron beams \cite{2013Kawasuso,Zhang2014}, and electrical methods \cite{2021Nguyen}.
-One of the conceptually simplest techniques to quantitatively determine the value $P$ of the interfacial spin polarization is via the giant magnetoresistance (GMR) \cite{1988Baibich}, which is largely equivalent to spin potentiometric measurements used to characterize interfacial spin-orbit effects in heavy metals \cite{Liu2014} and topological insulators \cite{2015Dankert, 2015Luqiao,2012Hong}.
+A suitable material to quantify the magnetoresistance originating from interfacial spin-scattering asymmetry at the interface to a highly insulating ferromagnetic insulator (FI), is europium sulfide (EuS).
+Bulk EuS has a Curie temperature of $T_C^\text{EuS}=\SI{16}{K}$ \cite{1986Mauger}, which allows to activate and deactivate the interface exchange field experimentally by varying the temperature.
+EuS is a popular material for superconducting tunnel junctions \cite{1988Moodera,2009Miao, Moodera_2007}, and the strength of the interfacial exchange field from spin-splitting in superconductors in proximity with EuS has been estimated to be about \SI{14}{T} \cite{2016Wei}.
+Steady-state effects involving the IEF at the interface to EuS has also been demonstrated as exchange bias \cite{2006Mueller, 2008Volobuev}, the influence of magnetic proximity in various 2D materials \cite{2016Wei, 2017Zhao}, as well as topological insulators \cite{2016Katmis}.
+Recent findings in EuS$|$Pt bilayers furthermore demonstrated the creation of an interfacial non-equilibrium spin accumulation via the spin-Hall magnetoresistance \cite{2020GomezPerez}.